 Also, currently enrolled scholars are able to use this site to find assignments, check on upcoming events on our calendar, read the latest news regarding our program as well as opportunities in the community, practice oli, and more.

-The mission of the Kamehameha Scholars program is to provide proactive support and guidance for native Hawaiian high school students to successfully prepare for and be admitted to a post-secondary institution.
+The mission of the Kamehameha Scholars program is to support Native Hawaiian students in achieving a higher education degree, entering the career of their choosing, and cultivating their ability to be servant leaders.
 The program is a supplementary educational enrichment program with a focus on college and career guidance.
 Students will discover and assess their skills, interests, and values and explore matching post-high institutions and career options to develop plans for their future.
 Recently, Kamehameha Scholars has also begun offering counseling and guidance services to first-year college students, both from its current community program as well as Kamehameha Schools campus students who self-elect to participate in the program upon their graduation from high school.

 Kamehameha Scholars is a year-round program, beginning with an introduction to the program for new scholars during the summer prior to their first year in the program.
 Workshops and other guidance activities are held during non-school times—primarily weekends, evenings, and school intersessions—at various times during the school year.